Tag Archives: History

 People have always lived in the area that is now known as London, a visit to the London Museum will tell all you need to know about London before it was London.
 However, it was the Romans who gave the area its name – Londinium – and apart from a small hiccup in the first century AD they provided the structure that would become one of the most famous cities in the world.

-Although later parts of the cities history can be easier to spot, the evidence for Roman London is possible to find.
+Although later parts of the city’s history can be easier to spot, the evidence for Roman London is possible to find.
 The following is not an exhaustive guide, just a few pictures and the like of places as and when they were found.

 The above photos show a section of the wall at Tower Hill (first three pictures) and one of the bastions and wall section of the Cripplegate fort.
 The Roman fort formed part of the wall defences when it was built in the second century AD.
 Follow this link for an interactive map of other locations of the wall sections.
-Do keep in mind though that the Roman parts of the London wall are generally speaking the lower sections, later Londoners did alter, reinforce and reconstruct much of the upper sections as and when was necessary.
+Do keep in mind though that the Roman parts of the London wall are generally speaking the lower sections, later Londoners did alter, reinforce and reconstruct much of the upper sections as and when necessary.

 As mentioned before an essential place to start if you want to know more of London’s history is with the London Museum.
 More so if you want to learn about the Roman period and earlier as much of the evidence comes from excavations.
 The Roman galleries paint a fascinating picture of life at the time with the added bonus of a section of the Roman wall being just outside the museum (see above photo).